g0rbe/CEH/19_Cloud_Computing.md

 #### Trusted Computing

-- Root of Trust (RoT) is estabilished by validating each component of hardware and software to ensure that only trusted hardware and software can be used
+- Root of Trust (RoT) is established by validating each component of hardware and software to ensure that only trusted hardware and software can be used

 #### Computer and Storage